streamdata-gallery-organizations/intrinio/_listings/intrinio/companies-get-openapi.md

       parameters:
       - in: query
         name: latest_filing_date
-        description: ' a date value that returns the list of companies whose latest SEC filing was filed on or after this date: YYYY'
+        description: 'a date value that returns the list of companies whose latest SEC filing was filed on or after this date: YYYY'
         type: string
       - in: query
         name: page_number
-        description: ' an integer greater than or equal to 1 for specifying the page number for the return values'
+        description: an integer greater than or equal to 1 for specifying the page number for the return values
         type: string
       - in: query
         name: page_size
-        description: ' an integer greater than 1 for specifying the number of results on each page'
+        description: an integer greater than 1 for specifying the number of results on each page
         type: string
       - in: query
         name: query
-        description: ' a string query search of company name or ticker symbol with the returned results being the relevant companies in compacted list format'
+        description: a string query search of company name or ticker symbol with the returned results being the relevant companies in compacted list format
         type: string
       responses:
         200: